Know all about International Economics

 • A Statement of Purpose (SOP) and Letters of Recommendation (LOR) are also required to be submitted along with your application

 Want to pursue a course in international economics from a university abroad?
-Here is a list of popular universities around the world which offer courses in the subject:
+Here is a list of popular universities around the world that offer multiple courses in this subject

 Universities/Colleges Location Program Name